Youtube Facebook Twitter Instagram

 Class 3 advanced - Challenging trail, variable surface, many obstacles and steep sections.
 For advanced riders and horses with high skill and fitness level.

-An information booklet has been published to showcase our Region's many amazing walks and trails.
-Download a copy here and start exploring today!
+An information booklet was published in 2020 to showcase our Region's many amazing walks and trails.
+You can download a copy of the Walks & Trails of Toowoomba Region and start exploring today!
+For more updated information please refer to the list below.

 Details of the Region's walks and trails can be found via our Park locator application by selecting Park features > Recreation > Bush walking filters or by browsing the geographical location list provided below.